 The craft could play a role in a future that’s like “Jetsons meets Uber,” says Thrun, which is a common vision in the burgeoning electric flying taxi industry.
 The goal behind craft like these is not for individuals to own them, but for companies to operate them.
 “Right now, we’re flying Heaviside autonomously three times a week,” he says.

 For a passenger who wants to someday book passage in an aircraft like Heaviside, they’d do so through an app.
 That’s a typical model for how electric air taxis would work, but what’s interesting about Heaviside and Kitty Hawk is that it would be a flying Uber for just one person.
 Joby’s aircraft holds four passengers and a pilot.
 Another from Archer—which has not flown yet—is designed to hold two for now.
-And a vehicle made by Wisk, called Cora, holds one person and a pilot.
+And an autonomous vehicle made by Wisk, called Cora, holds two passengers.
 (Wisk is a joint venture between Kitty Hawk and Boeing, and Thrun is on the board; Wisk and Archer are also engaged in a legal dispute.)

 That raises the question: Will a person feel comfortable climbing in a small, autonomous electric aircraft solo?
 “We don’t know,” Thrun says, but cites the fact that humans have become used to other forms of potentially frightening technology, from elevators to the type of uncrewed trains that carry people from terminal to terminal at airports.
 He expects the interface for the passenger to be minimal, but will include a way to deploy an emergency ballistic parachute that can lower the entire plane to the ground.
 As for the seat itself, in June The New York Times described it as “tight fit, even for the average-sized person.”
 Bloomberg reported earlier this month that Thrun himself plans to be the first passenger.